-5 Costs taken from Liddle, M. (1998) Wasted Lives: Counting the Cost of Juvenile Offending, NACRO, London.
+5 Costs taken from Liddle, M. (1998) Wasted Lives: Counting the Cost of Juvenile Offending, National Association for the Care and Resettlement of Offenders, London.

 6.6.4 Children in care: very high cost - children with disabilities, emotional or behavioural difficulties plus offending behaviour